reallyasi9/ZipStreams.jl/docs/src/sources.md

 You can wrap any Julia readable `IO` object with the `zipsource` function.
 The returned object can be iterated to read archived files in archive order.
-Information about each file can be accessed throug the `file_info` method called on the object returned from the iterator.
+Information about each file can be accessed throug the `info` method called on the object returned from the iterator.
 The object returned from the iterator is readable like any standard Julia `IO` object, but it is not writable.